If you’re in Osaka this summer and want to escape the heat, we have all the best day trips to give you a breath of fresh air!

 The trail runs between Namaze and Takedao in Mukogawa Gorge and you can start from either end—although Takedao has onsen, which can be a nice way to relax after hike.

 From Osaka Station, catch the sub-rapid train on the Tokaido-Sanyo Line to Takedao Station.
 The journey takes 40 minutes and costs ¥590.

 Alternatively, catch the same line to begin your trek at Namaze Station (33 minutes) for ¥510.

 6. Riverside walks on the Minoo Park waterfall hike

-Access: From Umeda Station, catch the Takarazuka Line express to Ishibashi.
-From there, change to the Minoo Line and get off at Minoo.
-The journey takes 25 minutes and costs ¥270.
+From Umeda Station, catch the Takarazuka Line express to Ishibashi Station.
+Then change to the Minoo Line and get off at Minoo Station.
+The journey takes 30 minutes and costs ¥270.

 For more travel inspiration, check out our expanded Osaka day trip guide.